kmfeng/Variational-Autodecoder/README.md

 Implementation of [Variational Auto-Decoder](https://arxiv.org/pdf/1903.00840.pdf) (A. Zadeh, Y.C.
 Lim, P. Liang, L.-P. Morency, 2019.).
 Code is implemented and made easy to run by Yao Chong Lim.
 Our paper shows that encoderless implementation of the AEVB algorithm (named in our paper as Variational Auto-Decoder - VAD) shows very promising performance in generative modeling from data with missingness (low and high missingness).
 Furthermore, we show that for a probabilistic decoder with only one mode, the approximate posterior disitrbution can be infered efficiently using only gradient ascend (or descned) without the need for MCMC sampling from the decoder.
+VAD is a very appealing generative model for multimodal machine learning, since the output of the decoder can be weighed.
+This weighing mechanism allows for having a confidence measure associated to each dimension.
+For example, you can marginalize modality information that is not helpful or you can imputate missing values.

 ![alt text](https://github.com/A2Zadeh/Variational-Autodecoder/blob/master/VAD.png)